SuperUsersDK/SU0560/Workshop part 1 of 4.md

 Windows Admin Center
 --------------------

->   You are to use Admin Center to do as many as many of the exercises from
+>   You are to use Admin Center to do as many of the exercises from
 >   Monday to Wednesday as possible.
-Also very important – use the server core
+Also very important – the server core
 >   (SVR3) must be administered from Admin Center.
 >   If time permits make SVR3 a Hyper-V host (nested virtualization) and go
 >   through the Hyper-V management with Admin Center.